PRACTICAL INFORMATION ABOUT SOLAR ENERGY

 data.
 The information here can be classified into two types: the scientific facts about solar energy and the data about the devices that capture sunlight and convert it into usable energy forms.
 This information is intended to give you realistic expectations of what you are getting and how much electricity the system can generate in your home.

 Solar energy facts

 Near the equator the sunlight intensity at bright noon is about 1000W per square meter.
 Elsewhere this value is always lower.
 Find out how much sunlight you get in your geographical area, how many watts can be generated per unit area, and other practical facts about solar energy.
 Read more.

 Electric energy can be produced from incoming sunlight by PV cells.
 Each cell can generate less than 700 millivolts.
 To get usable voltage levels many cells are connected into panels.
 Discover how the panels are made, how they work, and what you need to know about their advertised characteristics.
 Read more.

 A typical commercial PV module is rated under 300 watt.
 To produce higher power levels a number of modules have to be electrically interconnected into an array.
 This page provides formulas and diagrams for series and parallel connections, as well as NEC® 2014 requirements for code-compliant wiring.
 Read more.

-Different panels of course produce different output under the same conditions.
-For a given geographical location and a given setup, the output wattage depends on the cells efficiency, which refers to a fraction of incoming sunlight they can convert to electricity.
-See efficiency data on the best solar panels and 2014 rating chart.
+Different panels will produce different output under the same conditions.
+For a given setup, the output wattage depends on the cells efficiency, which refers to a fraction of incoming sunlight they can convert to electricity.
+See efficiency data of the best solar panels and 2014 rating chart.
 Read more.

 To install a PV system in your home you may need to obtain appropriate permits and pass the inspections after the work is done.
 See the list of main standards and codes that may be applicable to your setup and get tips for the system installation.
 Read more.